parvanovkp/parvanovkp.github.io/_posts/2025-06-28-st_petersburg.md

 The paradox dissolves once we specify the averaging procedure.
 The ensemble average is blind to the realities of time, sequence, and survival that every real person faces.

 You don't need a psychological theory of "utility" to explain why people don't pay much to play.
 You just need to model the game they are actually playing, one with a finite stake and a real risk of ruin.
-The value of the game is not a universal constant but a dynamic function of your personal circumstances and the specific rules under which you must operate—a conclusion that ergodicity economics formalizes and our simulation empirically verifies.
+The value of the game is not a universal constant but a dynamic function of your personal circumstances and the specific rules under which you must operate, a conclusion that ergodicity economics formalizes and our simulation empirically verifies.